Ukrainian Community in Estonia

 Ukrainians living in Estonia often enjoy the following:

 - Estonia is famous for its innovative and active start-up scene.
 According to the Wall Street Journal, Estonia is the 132nd-smallest country in the world by land mass, yet it produces more start-ups per head of population than any other country in Europe.
-Numerous hackathons such as Garage48 and events such as Latitude59 provide bright prospects for realization of any start-up ideas.
+Numerous hackathons such as Garage48 and events such as Latitude59 provide bright prospects for realisation of any start-up ideas.
 Besides that, many Estonian IT companies have been recently hiring Ukrainian specialists, resulting in a growing Ukrainian IT community in Tallinn.

 - Life is easy and paperless, because Estonia is e-Estonia – in other words, a digital society.
 Numerous online services are available: for example, in e-Estonia, people file their taxes, do banking, sign documents, vote in elections and get a prescription over the Internet.
 Even new business registration is done online in few minutes, without having to go to a notary or government office.

 - Estonia is rich in natural features — it is located on the shores of the Baltic Sea and forests cover approximately 50% of the country.
 There are thousands of islands in Estonia, which are easily accessible by ferry for a weekend getaway.
 Estonians live actively and in harmony with nature and activities such as hiking are very popular here.
 There’s an abundance of sport clubs, and the clean air and parks also make outdoor jogging an appealing way to stay active and healthy.

 - English and Russian are widely spoken and that makes it easy for Ukrainians to feel comfortable in Estonia.
 Also, the government provides free Estonian language integration courses.